|The Skylab Orbital Workshop as seen by the Skylab 4 crew, the last astronauts to live on the station. Image credit: NASA.|

 In Fiscal Year (FY) 1980, NASA would spend $2 million each on Phases II and III.
 This would increase to $5 million for Phase II and $3.4 million for Phase III in FY 1981.
 FY 1982, their plan's peak funding year, would see $4.5 million spent on Phase II and $10.2 million spent on Phase III.
 In FY 1983, NASA would spend $2.5 million to close out Phase II and $12 million to continue Phase III.
 The following year it would spend $9.1 million on Phase III.
 Phase III closeout in FY 1985 would cost $4.5 million.
 Phase II would cost a total of $14 million, while the more ambitious Phase III would total $41.2 million.

 In November 1977, the month the MSFC engineers briefed Yardley on their study, NASA awarded Martin Marietta Corporation a small ($1.75-million) contract to begin development of the Teleoperator.
 The remote-controlled spacecraft was envisioned as a small space tug made up of modular components.

 No decision was taken at that time as to whether the Teleoperator would reboost Skylab to make it available for possible future use or would deorbit it in a controlled manner; that decision would await assessment of Skylab's condition and additional study of potential applications.
-McDonnell Douglas and Martin Marietta subsequently commenced more detailed and extensive Skylab reuse studies under supervision of JSC and MSFC, respectively.
+McDonnell Douglas and Martin Marietta subsequently commenced more detailed and extensive Skylab reuse studies under MSFC supervision with inputs from JSC and NASA Headquarters.